+A planet we call home is a moldy speck of dust drifting in an endless void for an incomprehensibly long time.
+It is beyond saving.
+Nor it needs to.
 I can sense your discontent through time and space, dear reader, but the harsh reality is that our planet is indifferent to its own or our existence.
 It is us, people, who are compelled to admire vast oceans and high mountains that humble us by their share grandeur.

 As legendary stand-up comedian George Carlin once said: “the planet is fine – it’s the people who are fucked”.
 The sooner we learn, the better for all of us and this paradise-like pale blue dot we happen to be living on.

-On the other hand, we do have mighty bombs, that can level the whole planet to the ground, don’t we?
-Well, every year there is at least one bolide-caused explosion in our skies that is at least as powerful as one in Hiroshima back in 1945.
+On the other hand, we do have mighty bombs that can level the whole planet to the ground, don’t we?
+Well, every year, there is at least one bolide-caused explosion in our skies that is at least as powerful as one in Hiroshima back in 1945.

 More attentive readers might point out that bombs that were dropped on Hiroshima and Nagasaki are light fireworks compared to later developed bombs.
 Yes, that is correct.
 The most powerful bomb ever to be detonated, the Soviet-made “Tsar bomba”, was 750 times more powerful than ones detonated in Japan.
 Russians said they were capable of making a bomb 4 times more powerful than that, with a power of 100 megatons.

-That’s as powerful as a 170-metre-wide asteroid hitting the surface of the Earth.
+That’s as powerful as a 170-meter-wide asteroid hitting the surface of the Earth.
 An event that happens roughly every 20,000 years.
 For example, an asteroid that is 1 km in diameter can release 47,000 megatons of energy on impact.
-This makes the most powerful nuclear weapon to seem a snap of fingers.
+This makes the most powerful nuclear weapon seem a snap of fingers.
 Now, the asteroid or a comet that killed all non-avian dinosaurs (the ones that flew – survived and we are eating their cousins at the KFC) is estimated to be 11-80 km in diameter.
 Do the math.

-Our bombs are mare farts in comparison to the power universe can unleash on us.
+Our bombs are mare farts in comparison to the power universe that can unleash on us.
 Earth’s been through way tougher periods than us.
 If we’ve all left today, our whole existence would have been a shitty one-night stand from Earth’s perspective (one it does not have as it is a rock).
 But, surely, all of the powers that destroyed our planet are in the past, leaving us alone in the business of fucking the planet up.
 If only, friend.
 If only.

 Climate change – the creator

-Take the Sahara Desert for example.
+Take the Sahara Desert, for example.
 As recently as 5,400 years ago, the northern part of the desert was full of lush green – grasslands, forests full of monkeys and lakes with crocodiles (that’s why some oasis still do home them).
 Feats usually associated with the tropics, not desert.

-A more dominant theory explaining the desertification of North Africa is *drum roll* the Earths rotational cycles.
-Around 8,000 years ago the tilt of our planet shifted from 24.1 degrees to the present-day 23.5 degrees.
+A more dominant theory explaining the desertification of North Africa is *drum roll* the Earth’s rotational cycles.
+Around 8,000 years ago, the tilt of our planet shifted from 24.1 degrees to the present-day 23.5 degrees.
 That sucked for Sahara as this meant a lot more heat for the area that is a desert now.
 It took thousands of years to completely burn the surface, but nature worked its magic.

-Funny enough, scientists calculated that this change in Earths tilt wobbles every 41,000 years and Northern Sahara will be green again in about 15,000 years.
+Funny enough, scientists calculated that this change in Earth’s tilt wobbles every 41,000 years, and Northern Sahara will be green again in about 15,000 years.
 Forbid, we invade the area with our goat army.

-These fluctuations in climate, one might call them a changing of the climate or something like that, might have given us – us.
-Civilization, in essence.
+These fluctuations in climate, one might call them a changing of the climate or something like that, might have given us – us—civilization, in essence.

-You’ve probably heard about the Fertile Crescent or The Cradle of Civilization – an area were the first large civilizations with cities, writing, math and other nerd-stuff sprouted.
+You’ve probably heard about the Fertile Crescent or The Cradle of Civilization – an area were the first large civilizations with cities, writing, math, and other nerd-stuff sprouted.
 An area that resembles a desert now used to be a lot more lush, similar to Sahara of the past.